SemgaDeveloper/xiri/README.md

 Warning!!!
 Xiri is 80% coded by human and 20% coded by ai (config file + some bug fixes was done by ai) so if you avoid to use ai coded stuff, js know that even i use ai in development.
+Edited:
+I vibecoded so hard last time, that i don't even understand the rest of the new code now, i think i need to check my code fully and optimise some features by myself (maybe i'll switch from vs-code back to nvim later)

 Xiri-wm is a x11 based window manager that written in c++ and xcb.
 It's inspired by niri-wm and have similar mechanic that imitating scrolling.